Policies & Procedures

 6. Grades between C- and F denote a failure to meet minimum standards, reflecting serious deficiencies in all aspects of a student’s performance on the assignment.

 It is expected that students will attend class regularly, participate in class discussions and submit work promptly.
-Failure to meet these expectations may result in reduction in grades.
+Failure to meet these expectations may result in a reduction in grades.
 Grade reports will not be automatically mailed to you at the end of each semester.
 You may access an electronic report of your grades on OASIS.

-Other Marks and Their Definitions:
+Other Marks and Their Definitions

 CR (Credit) Passing mark for non-letter-graded courses.
 Equivalent to B quality or better for graduate courses; no effect on GPA.
 Refer to Grading Options and Enrollment Status.